 Preferred shareholders are typically entitled to a dividend, if and when declared by the board of directors, before any dividends are paid to common shareholders.
 Dividends for preferred shareholders are established at a percent of the principal, similar to an interest paying debt product, usually between 4% and 10% annually.

-A liquidation preference ensures that in the event of a liquidation or winding up of the company, preferred shareholders receive back at least the original investment value and often times a multiple thereof before any distributions are made to common shareholders.
+In the event of a liquidation or acquisition, preferred shareholders may receive back at least the original investment value and, often, a multiple thereof before any distributions are made to common shareholders.
 A liquidation preference of 1x is typical, although a preference of 3x is not uncommon.
 In addition to a multiple preference, some preferred equity structures include participating provisions whereby preferred shareholders will receive a multiple of the original purchase price and then participate ratably on an as-converted basis in the remaining proceeds of the liquidity event.
 As-converted simply refers to the preferred shareholders participation if each preferred share was converted into a common share.

 Most always, preferred shares are convertible into common shares at the option of the preferred shareholder at a 1:1 conversion ratio.
 There are several instances where conversion into common could be advantageous to a preferred shareholder including an acquisition of the company at a value well exceeding the liquidation preferences, where common shareholders receive a greater amount of the acquisition proceeds.
 Some preferred structures include automatic conversion provisions where if the company is executing a Qualified Initial Public Offering above a certain valuation threshold, preferred shares are converted into common to enable selling in the secondary market following a public offering.